kufii/simple-emojione-picker.js/README.md

 ## Sprite Mode

-You can enable sprite mode to reduce load times, and use emoji sizes of up ot 64x64.
-To do so link one of the [emojione spritesheet css](https://github.com/emojione/emojione-assets/tree/master/sprites) and before creating the picker call the following:
+You can enable sprite mode to reduce load times, and use emoji sizes of up to 64x64.
+To do so link one of the [emojione sprite sheet css](https://github.com/emojione/emojione-assets/tree/master/sprites) and before creating the picker call the following:

 ```javascript
 emojione.sprites = true;
 ```

-The tradeoff with this mode is that `emojiSize` and `tabIconSize` will not work.
-The size of the emojis will be the size of whatever spritesheet you link.
+The trade off with this mode is that `emojiSize` and `tabIconSize` will not work.
+The size of the emojis will be the size of whatever sprite sheet you link.